HNx1/miniconv/README.md

   the end node where backward() is called with respect to that instance of the GradFloat class, and to return a new GradFloat object with the correct properties.
-- Finally we build up ConvolutionNeurons, Layers, and the CNN class which build on each other
+- Finally we build up the ConvolutionNeuron, Layer, and CNN classes.
 - In this implementation, input matrices are fully padded before the kernel is applied.
 There is no batching/pooling/dense network/set of linear classifier layers.